Zen and the Art of Motorcycle Maintenance

 I very much appreciate the effect reading the book has had on my experience of household repairs.
 I installed a dishwasher the day I finished the book.
-I found myself happily immersed in the project, even through a greater than usual number of “gumption traps.”
+I found myself happily immersed in the project, even though a greater than usual number of “gumption traps.”
 Zen and the Art of Motorcycle Maintenance helped me see many obstacles and “wrong turns” more powerfully.
 I could be with the problem and still be in action.
 I enjoyed it more, regretted the time spent less, and feel more satisfied with my life.
 This shift has endured several weeks, through garage cleaning, shelf mending, and hard disk installation.
 My life has been greatly enhanced by just this one aspect of Pirsig’s philosophy.

 The narrator’s life described in Zen and the Art of Motorcycle Maintenance strikes me as sad and lonely, filled with failure and lacking in purpose.
 Measuring it against the three tenets of MayoGenuine (be genuine, be learning, be transitive) is illuminating.
 His great strength is his genuineness.
 He is also an intense learner in the traditional sense of accumulating knowledge and building systems, yet this information never seems to support him in taking the actions that would give him a satisfying life.
 His behavior does not alter, so learning in the sense in which I use the word does not occur.
 Most tragically, he seems highly isolated from human relationships, preferring the role of sage observer to participant or leader.
 He seems entirely ignorant of the meaning and fulfillment available from implementing Transitive Structures.
 Without these structures, his increasing insight not only fails to support his expression, it ultimately undermines his very survival.